ykhan1999/zero2w_80211ah/README.md

 ### Currently active
 * Scripts to quickly install kernel modules & drivers for AP and STA (client) support
 * Easy AP mode setup with static IP and NAT forwarding --> Allows users to connect to AP's HaLow network and forward traffic through the AP's 2.4 GHz link
+* Easy mesh mode (802.11s)
+	* Gateway mode - essentially acts as an AP, with NAT forwarding from the connected 2.4GHz through the HaLow network
+        * Client mode - Can access resources on Gateway's 2.4Ghz network

 ### TBD

+* Mesh mode - add NAT forwarding from 2.4Ghz to HaLow on client
-* (Easy STA mode setup with NAT forwarding --> Allow user to connect to STA's 2.4 GHz network and forward traffic through the HaLow link
+* Easy STA mode setup with NAT forwarding --> Allow user to connect to STA's 2.4 GHz network and forward traffic through the HaLow link
 * Custom, open-source HAT for easy interfacing between Zero 2W and HT-HC01P
 * Web GUI and iOS/Android app with...
 	* Easy configuration wizard & reset options